Keighley child sex abuse ring: Crimes

 The main victim was groomed with gifts and apparent displays of affection before being coerced into abusive sexual relationships.
 She was raped in various locations in Keighley, including parks, churchyards and an underground car-park.
 The rapists had designated part of the car-park "X's corner" with graffiti and added their own names.
 During one sustained rape she was attacked by five men in succession.
 In an interview with police, she said that Choudhury had employed her as a drugs-courier and that when she tried to stop working for him, he called her a “little white slag” and a “little white bastard”.
 He then physically restrained her and raped her, according to her testimony.

 Guilty men

 Those found guilty of rape were named as Sufyan Ziarab, 22; his brother Bilal Ziarab, 21; Yasser Kabir, 25; Hussain Sardar, 19; Nasir Khan, 22; Saqib Younis, 29; Israr Ali, 19; Faisal Khan, 27; Zain Ali, 20; and Tanqueer Hussain, 23.
 An 11th defendant, Mohammed Akram, 63, was found guilty of sexual activity with a child.
 Four other men were found not guilty of similar charges and one man will face a re-trial.
 A twelfth man, Khalid Mahmood, 34, had pleaded guilty to five counts of rape before the trial.
-Another man, Arif Chowdhury, who was previously on the run in Bangladesh, was arrested in June of 2022 upon arriving to the United Kingdom, and sentenced to 8 years of jailtime.
+Another man, Arif Choudhury, who was previously on the run in Bangladesh, was arrested in June of 2022 upon arriving to the United Kingdom, and sentenced to 8 years of jailtime.